Nintendo Switch 2: Critical response

-The launch title line up was criticized as lacking; (Note: According to:) PC Gamer called it "one of the weakest" of recent times.
-Critics criticized Nintendo for charging money for the launch title Nintendo Switch 2 Welcome Tour.
+The launch game lineup was criticized as lacking; (Note: According to:) PC Gamer called it "one of the weakest" of recent times but added that "a new Mario Kart certainly eases the blow", referring to Mario Kart World.
+Critics criticized Nintendo for charging money for the launch game Nintendo Switch 2 Welcome Tour.
 Critics observed many of its launch games were ports from other systems that the original Switch could not run, and some praised the upgrades to original Switch games on Switch 2.
-PC Gamer wrote that the Deep Learning Super Sampling graphics technology made games like Cyberpunk 2077 "subjectively better", and Edge lauded the accuracy of the mouse features during gameplay of Metroid Prime 4: Beyond and Welcome Tour.
-Critics were concerned with the total price the console, games, and general accessories.
+PC Gamer wrote that the Deep Learning Super Sampling graphics technology made games like Cyberpunk 2077 "subjectively better" and encouraged the purchase of the console at launch for those who "can't get enough" of the exclusive Mario Kart, and Edge lauded the accuracy of the mouse features during gameplay of Metroid Prime 4: Beyond and Welcome Tour.
+Critics were concerned with the total price of the console, games, and general accessories.
 (Note: According to:) Concern also arose about the integrity of the original Switch data transfer function.
 The use of game-key cards, which require downloading data from Nintendo's server for the game to become playable, were considered a new type of digital rights management for physical games, and raised concerns on game ownership, video game preservation, and support for games after Nintendo phases out the Switch 2.